Compare Invoice Finance Quotes

 What is factoring?

-Factoring or accounts receivable factoring is a type of transaction in which a business/seller sells its accounts receivable to a third-party factoring company at a discount.
+Factoring, or accounts receivable factoring, is a type of transaction in which a business/seller sells its accounts receivable to a third-party factoring company at a discount.
 This process allows the business to immediately convert their receivables into cash, improving liquidity and enabling them to meet short-term financial obligations without waiting for customer/buyer payments.

 Unlike traditional loans, this process doesn’t involve creating debt for the company.
 Instead, it’s a form of asset-based financing, where the company’s receivables serve as the asset.
 The factor advances a significant percentage of the invoice value (typically 70% to 85%) and then takes the responsibility of collecting payments from the customer.